typesetsh/laravel-wrapper/README.md

 <p align="center"><img src="https://static.typeset.sh/images/typeset.sh-logo.svg" width="300"></p>

-# Typeset.sh wrapper for Laravel 7, 8 and 9
+# Typeset.sh wrapper for Laravel 7, 8, 9 and 10

-This is a laravel typeset.sh wrapper that lets you easily configure and use typeset.sh in your laravel project.
+This is a laravel typeset.sh wrapper that lets you easily configure and use typeset.sh in your Laravel project.
 Typeset.sh is a printcss layout and rendering engine written in PHP.

 ## Installation